 - 12.01 According to established practice, both parties recognize that employees have preference in promotion and transfer within the bargaining unit, in proportion to seniority and experience. - 12.02 Seniority is defined as length of service in the bargaining unit.
 Seniority is earned from the first day of employment, including temporary employment.
-It shall be applied on a BargainingUnit-wide basis, as set out in the provisions of this Agreement.
-Employees shall continue to accumulate seniority while on parental, sick, short-term disability, union or political action leave according to the provisions of this Agreement. - 12.03 A seniority list showing the full name, start date, additional recognized prior service if any, and years of seniority, shall be distributed to all employees and Union in the first six weeks of each calendar year.

-Seniority lists shall be open for revision for a period of thirty (30) calendar days from the date of distribution.
-Revisions shall be provided in writing, by the employee or his/her representative to the Director of Operations within the stated thirty (30) calendar days.

-Employees absent from work during the period seniority lists are open for revision shall have an additional thirty (30) calendar days upon their return to make presentation, in writing.
+It shall be applied on a Bargaining Unitwide basis, as set out in the provisions of this Agreement.
+Employees shall continue to accumulate seniority while on parental, sick, short-term disability, union or political action leave according to the provisions of this Agreement. - 12.03 A seniority list showing the full name, start date, additional recognized prior service if any, and years of seniority, shall be distributed to all employees and Union in the first six weeks of each calendar year. - Seniority lists shall be open for revision for a period of thirty (30) calendar days from the date of distribution.
+Revisions shall be provided in writing, by the employee or their representative to the Director of Operations within the stated thirty (30) calendar days.
+A revised list should be distributed sixty (60) calendar days from the date of the initial version being distributed. - Employees absent from work during the period seniority lists are open for revision shall have an additional thirty (30) calendar days upon their return to make presentation, in writing. - 12.04 After resumption of employment, employees who have a break in employment with a New Democratic Member of Parliament of less than five (5) years shall be reassigned all previous seniority credits.

-- 12.04 After resumption of employment, employees who have a break in employment with a New Democratic Member of Parliament of less than five (5) years shall be reassigned all previous seniority credits. - 12.05 Eligibility to seek seniority provided the individual has worked minimum of one year and passed probationary period (whichever is greater) at the Party or a related organisation (ie. NDP provincial party or Caucus).
+12.05 Eligibility to seek seniority provided the individual has worked minimum of one year and passed probationary period (whichever is greater) at the Party or a related organisation (ie. NDP provincial party or provincial caucus).